Receptor antagonist: Competitive

 Competitive antagonists bind to receptors at the same binding site (active site) as the endogenous ligand or agonist, but without activating the receptor.
 Agonists and antagonists "compete" for the same binding site on the receptor.
 Once bound, an antagonist will block agonist binding.
 Sufficient concentrations of an antagonist will displace the agonist from the binding sites, resulting in a lower frequency of receptor activation.
 The level of activity of the receptor will be determined by the relative affinity of each molecule for the site and their relative concentrations.
 High concentrations of a competitive agonist will increase the proportion of receptors that the agonist occupies, higher concentrations of the antagonist will be required to obtain the same degree of binding site occupancy.
 In functional assays using competitive antagonists, a parallel rightward shift of agonist dose–response curves with no alteration of the maximal response is observed.

 Competitive antagonists are used to prevent the activity of drugs, and to reverse the effects of drugs that have already been consumed.
 Naloxone (also known as Narcan) is used to reverse opioid overdose caused by drugs such as heroin or morphine.
-Similarly, Ro15-4513 is an antidote to alcohol and flumazenil is an antidote to benzodiazepines.
+Similarly, flumazenil is an antidote to benzodiazepines.

 Competitive antagonists are sub-classified as reversible (surmountable) or irreversible (insurmountable) competitive antagonists, depending on how they interact with their receptor protein targets.
 Reversible antagonists, which bind via noncovalent intermolecular forces, will eventually dissociate from the receptor, freeing the receptor to be bound again.
 Irreversible antagonists bind via covalent intermolecular forces.
 Because there is not enough free energy to break covalent bonds in the local environment, the bond is essentially "permanent", meaning the receptor-antagonist complex will never dissociate.
 The receptor will thereby remain permanently antagonized until it is ubiquitinated and thus destroyed.